 Find out more about how to plan a business presentation.

 As I mentioned before, sometimes it can be tempting to give too much detail in a presentation.
 It’s important to ask yourself why you want to include certain facts.
 Is it to build credibility?
 To demonstrate your knowledge?
 If so, make sure you think about how best to gain your audience’s attention and what they want to hear rather than what you want to tell them.

 When you do give the audience facts, try and think about storytelling.
 For example, instead of saying: “I founded the company in 1978” you could say “It’s hard to believe that when I founded the company in 1978, we started with one employee, £200 in the bank and no heating.”
 This way the fact (the founding year) almost becomes an aside in a much friendlier, more relatable story.

 So remember SAS when it comes to introductions – my Simply Amazing Structure™, and also short and sweet!

-Simply Amazing Training offers professional presentation skills courses and public speaking coaching for directors, managers, marketing and sales teams of corporate companies near London, Bournemouth and St Albans.
-Call me today on 0330 223 4392 for an informal chat to discuss your bespoke presentation skills training requirements.
+Simply Amazing Training offers professional presentation skills coaching and public speaking coaching for companies in and around London, Dorset, Kent, Leicestershire and Hertfordshire.
+Call us today on 0330 223 4392 for an informal chat to discuss your bespoke presentation skills training requirements.